hivelocity/cluster-api-provider-hivelocity/docs/book/src/developer/logging.md

 ❯ kubectl -n capi-hivelocity-system logs -f caphv-controller-manager-7889d9d768-7m8hr   > caphv-controller-manager-7889d9d768-7m8hr.log
 ```

-You can see these logs via Tilt, too.
+You can see these logs via the Tilt UI, too.

 For debugging you can reduce the log output with this script: